the-teachingRSE-project/competencies/competencies.md

 quality research software.
 There is still a long way to go, but positive change is well underway.

-RSEs may work within one of the increasing numbers of research software engineering teams that have been set up at universities and research organisations over the past decade, or they may be embedded within a research team.
+RSEs may work within one of the increasing number of research software engineering teams that have been set up at universities and research organisations over the past decade, or they may be embedded within a research team.
 They may have a job title that officially recognises them as an RSE, or